Synthesizing Optimally Resilient Controllers: Computing Optimally Resilient Strategies

 \begin{proof} We show the following stronger result for every $v \in \dom(r^*)$: \begin{itemize} \item If~$j_v$ is odd, then $r_j(v) = \frac{j_v+1}{2}$ for every $j \ge j_v$. \item If~$j_v$ is even, then $r_j(v) = \frac{j_v}{2}$ for every $j \ge j_v$. \end{itemize}

 The disturbance update increases the maximal rank by at most one and the risk update does not increase the maximal rank at all.
-Furthermore, due to refinement, the rank of $v$ is set and then only decreases.
+Furthermore, due to refinement, the rank of $v$ is set and then it cannot increase.
 Hence, we obtain $r_j(v) \leq \frac{j_v+1}{2}$ and $r_j(v) \leq \frac{j_v}{2}$ for odd and even~$j_v$, respectively.
 In the remainder of the proof, we show a matching lower bound.

 We say that a vertex~$v$ is updated to~$k \in \omega$ in~$r_j$ if~$r_j(v) = k$ and either~$v \notin \dom(r_{j-1})$ or both~$v \in \dom(r_{j-1})$ and~$r_{j-1}(v) \neq k$ (here, $r_{-1}$ is the unique ranking with empty domain).
 Note that as part of the proof, we have to show that the second case never occurs.